PoomSmart/EmojiFonts/CAVEATS.md

 ## Samsung One UI Emoji

 - Eye in speech emoji is from the older design of One UI.
 Samsung just didn't include it in One UI 5.0 officially.

+## Twitter Twemoji

+- Nothing of significant.

+## WhatsApp Emoji

+- Nothing of significant.

 ## Notes